-- Q: Why did I receive a notice regarding the availability of proxy materials on the internet? - Instead of mailing paper proxy materials, we sent a "Notice of Internet Availability of Proxy Materials" to our stockholders of record.
+1. Q: Why did I receive a notice regarding the availability of proxy materials on the internet?

+A: Instead of mailing paper proxy materials, we sent a "Notice of Internet Availability of Proxy Materials" to our stockholders of record.
 We refer to that notice as the Notice of Availability.
 The Notice of Availability provides instructions on how to view our proxy materials over the internet, how to vote and how to request a paper or email copy of our proxy materials.
 This method of providing proxy materials is permitted under rules adopted by the Securities and Exchange Commission, or the SEC.
 We believe that following this procedure will reduce the impact that our annual meeting has on the environment.

-We intend to mail the Notice of Availability on or about April 27, 2022 to all stockholders of record entitled to vote at the annual meeting.
+We intend to mail the Notice of Availability on or about April 28, 2023 to all stockholders of record entitled to vote at the annual meeting.

-- Q: Purpose-What is the purpose of the Annual Meeting of Stockholders? - A: At the annual meeting, stockholders will act upon the matters outlined in this proxy statement, including: - election of the eleven members of our board of directors, the director nominees being Maverick Carter, Ping Fu, Jeffrey T. Hinson, Chad Hollingsworth, James Iovine, James S. Kahan, Gregory B. Maffei, Randall T. Mays, Michael Rapino, Dana Walden and Latriece Watkins; and - ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2022 fiscal year. - Q: Board's Recommendations-How does the board of directors recommend that I vote? - The board of directors recommends that you vote your shares: - FOR each of the director nominees named in this proxy statement; and - FOR the ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2022 fiscal year.
+2. Q: Purpose-What is the purpose of the Annual Meeting of Stockholders?

+A: At the annual meeting, stockholders will act upon the matters outlined in this proxy statement, including:

+- election of the eleven members of our board of directors, the director nominees being Maverick Carter, Ping Fu, Jeffrey T. Hinson, Chad Hollingsworth, James Iovine, James S. Kahan, Gregory B. Maffei, Randall T. Mays, Richard A. Paul, Michael Rapino, and Latriece Watkins; - an advisory vote on the company's executive compensation; - an advisory vote on the frequency of stockholder votes on the company's executive compensation; and - ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2023 fiscal year.

+3. Q: Board's Recommendations-How does the board of directors recommend that I vote?

+- A: The board of directors recommends that you vote your shares: - FOR each of the director nominees named in this proxy statement; - FOR the advisory vote approving the company's executive compensation; - · FOR holding an advisory vote on the company's executive compensation EVERY THREE YEARS; and - FOR the ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2023 fiscal year.